Global Reporting Initiative (GRI) Index

 ---|---|---|

-GRI 3-3 | Management of material topics | See our Ethics & Integrity issue brief and our Code of Business Conduct. |
+See our Ethics & Integrity issue brief and our Code of Business Conduct. |

-GRI 205-1 | Operations assessed for risks related to corruption | For non-confidential information on our compliance process and Anti Bribery/Anti-Corruption policy, see our Ethics & Integrity issue brief. |
+For non-confidential information on our compliance process and Anti-Bribery/Anti-Corruption policy, see our Ethics & Integrity issue brief. |

-GRI 205-2 | Communication and training about anti-corruption policies and procedures | For non-confidential information on our compliance process and Anti Bribery/Anti-Corruption policy, see our Ethics & Integrity issue brief. |
+For non-confidential information on our compliance process and Anti-Bribery/Anti-Corruption policy, see our Ethics & Integrity issue brief. |

-GRI 205-3 | Confirmed incidents of corruption and actions taken | For non-confidential information on our compliance process and Anti Bribery/Anti-Corruption policy, see our Ethics & Integrity issue brief. |
+AT&T is unable to provide this information, as it is confidential.
+For non-confidential information on our compliance process and Anti Bribery/Anti-Corruption policy, see our Ethics & Integrity issue brief. |

-GRI 206-1 | Legal actions for anti-competitive behavior, anti-trust and monopoly practices | For fiscal year 2022, AT&T had no material losses related to litigation or to non-appealable regulatory decisions involving anti-competitive behavior.
+For fiscal year 2023, AT&T had no material losses related to litigation or to non-appealable regulatory decisions involving anti-competitive behavior.
 AT&T is not able to provide further data, as it is confidential.
-For information on anti-competitive behavior, see our Ethics & Integrity issue brief and Code of Business Conduct. |
+For information on anti-competitive behavior, see our Ethics & Integrity issue brief and our Code of Business Conduct. |

 GRI 302: Energy